If you are filing a claim on behalf of a deceased individual, you need to:

 The specific limitations in the Personal Representative appointment document may affect the actions of the VCF.
 The VCF will inform you if we need additional court documents in order to process the claim.
 If the appointment document contains a limitation prohibiting you from compromising any lawsuit or claim on behalf of the decedent, you must obtain clarified Letters of Administration (or similar document) permitting you to pursue a claim with the VCF on behalf of the decedent.

-New York has a specific statute that addresses claims submitted to the VCF for individuals who died from a 9/11-related cause.
-If the victim died from a 9/11-related cause, and the Personal Representative appointment is made in New York, then limitations on the authority of the Personal Representative to take actions will not prevent the VCF from processing the claim.
-If the victim did not die from a 9/11-related cause, then the limitations will affect the ability of the VCF to process the claim.
-In any case, if the Personal Representative appointment document indicates that the Personal Representative may not collect any funds, or limits the amount of money that the Personal Representative may collect, the VCF will not pay any amount that exceeds that limit.
+New York has a specific statute that addresses claims submitted to the VCF for individuals on behalf of deceased individuals.
+Personal Representative appointments made in New York, which limit the authority of the Personal Representative to file and settle cause(s) of action, will not restrict the filing and processing of a claim with the VCF.
+These limitations, however, will affect the ability of the VCF to pay the claim.
+Additionally, if the Personal Representative appointment document indicates that the Personal Representative may not collect any funds, or limits the amount of money that the Personal Representative may collect, the VCF will not pay any amount that exceeds that limit.
 In such cases, the Personal Representative will have to obtain revised documents that authorize the collection of the remainder of the VCF award.
 Instructions for Letters of Administration with Limitations provides important information about Letters of Administration with limitations.

 If you have not been appointed by a court as the Personal Representative of the decedent or as the executor or administrator of the decedent’s will or estate, and you believe you cannot get such an appointment, you may ask the Special Master to appoint you as the Personal Representative for the purposes of filing a VCF claim.
-The Special Master will only appoint a Personal Representative in extremely rare circumstances.
+The Special Master will only appoint a Personal Representative in extremely rare circumstances such as legal or geographical obstacles that make it so the representative is unable to open an estate to obtain an appointment.
+However, you must first attempt to obtain an appointment from the state probate or surrogate court where the decedent lived.
 Please see Section 6.6 below for detailed instructions on requesting a Special Master appointment.

 If the court has appointed multiple individuals as co-Personal Representatives for the decedent, the co-Personal Representatives must designate among themselves who will serve as the Lead Personal Representative (“Lead PR”).
 The Lead PR is the individual who the VCF will primarily communicate with regarding the claim, and the individual to whom the VCF will issue any payment on the claim.
 The “VCF Lead Personal Representative Designation Form” includes information about the role of the Lead PR, and a summary of the rights and responsibilities of the other co-Personal Representatives.
 Each co-Personal Representative, including the Lead PR, must sign, date, and print their name at the bottom of the form.
 You can choose to have all co-Personal Representatives sign the same copy of the form or to have each co-Personal Representative sign and submit their own copy.